Student Disciplinary Committee Hearing Guidelines

-1. All procedural questions are subject to the final decision of the associate dean of students.
+1. All procedural questions are subject to the final decision of the associate dean of student affairs for community standards.

 2. The hearing will normally be conducted in private.
-Admission of any person to the hearing will be at the discretion of the associate dean of students.
+Admission of any person to the hearing will be at the discretion of the associate dean of student affairs for community standards.
 The associate dean may accommodate concerns for the personal safety, wellbeing, and/or fears of confrontation of the reporting party, accused student, and/or other witness during the hearing by providing separate facilities, and/or by permitting participation by telephone, video conferencing, written statement, or other means, where and as determined in the sole judgment of the associate dean to be appropriate.

 3. Accused students may be assisted at hearings by an advisor.
 The advisor must be a current student, faculty, or staff member of the University who was not involved in the incident.
 The advisor cannot speak for the accused student.
 The role of the advisor is to accompany the student and advise him or her privately during the hearing process.

-4. Hearings will be chaired by the associate dean of students (or designee), and will proceed in the following manner:
+4. Hearings will be chaired by the associate dean of student affairs for community standards (or designee), and will proceed in the following manner:

 a.
 Reading of the charges.